Team of veterans and friends complete Crete fundraising challenge

 1 min read

-Alverne Bolitho, former Grenadier Guard and WWTW Trustee, is preparing to take on a demanding six-day trekking challenge in Crete this June to raise funds for WWTW.
+Alverne Bolitho, former Grenadier Guard and WWTW Trustee, took on a demanding six-day trekking challenge in Crete this June to raise funds for WWTW.

-Alverne will be joined by nine friends from the United Kingdom and the US as they take on the “Sea to Summit” challenge – a 50km trek across Crete’s rugged coastline and mountainous terrain.
+Alverne was joined by nine friends from the United Kingdom and the US as they took on the “Sea to Summit” challenge – a 50km trek across Crete’s rugged coastline and mountainous terrain.

 Alverne is a Trustee of Walking With The Wounded and served in the Grenadier Guards for six years before going on to build a career in the City of London.

-The group taking part in the challenge includes Peter Bristowe, Richard Cotton, Johnny Criswell, Iain MacGuffog, Robert Mills, Martin Moore, Lewis Runnion, Simon Townsend and Andrew Younger.
+The group that took part in the challenge included Peter Bristowe, Richard Cotton, Johnny Criswell, Iain MacGuffog, Robert Mills, Martin Moore, Lewis Runnion, Simon Townsend and Andrew Younger.

-The trek, organised by Tribal Tracks, will take place in southwest Crete and will test the group with a combination of steep climbs, coastal paths and high temperatures.
+The trek, organised by Tribal Tracks, took place in southwest Crete and tested the group with a combination of steep climbs, coastal paths and high temperatures.

 Speaking ahead of the challenge, Alverne said: “I have supported Walking With The Wounded since it was founded, and over the years have taken on several fundraising challenges.
 This year, I’ve brought together a group of friends to take on this trek across Crete.
 It will be tough, but it’s all for a good cause.
 We want to raise both funds and awareness to support ex-forces personnel and their families.”